 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Celebrity divorces sometimes involve large monetary amounts, but the general family law concepts that are applied by the courts are fairly consistent with respect to persons in all economic strata and residing in all states, including Florida.
 Some common principles were applied in the recent celebrity divorce settlement of Oscar-nominated actor Jeremy Renner and his wife, model-actress Sonni Pacheco.
-Because the couple have a 2-year old daughter, Renner has agreed to pay $13,000 per month in child support payments.
+Because the couple has a 2-year old daughter, Renner has agreed to pay $13,000 per month in child support payments.

 Although Renner will share custody equally with Pacheco, his income is substantially higher than hers, which is a key factor in determining child support responsibilities.
-Renner will also pay 5 percent of any amounts over $2.3 million that he earns in a year.
+Renner will also pay 5 percent of any amount over $2.3 million that he earns in a year.
 However, he will not pay spousal support or alimony to Pacheco, and that is mainly due to the fact that the parties were only married for 10 months.

-The couple also reportedly signed a prenuptial agreement in which Renner was assured protection of his separate assets.
+The couple also reportedly signed a prenuptial agreement in which Renner has assured protection of his separate assets.
 He will keep virtually everything he owned prior to entering into the marriage.
-This appears to be an ideal divorce settlement for the father in that his expressed main concern in life is the welfare of his daughter.
+This appears to be an ideal divorce settlement for the father in that he expressed main concern in life is the welfare of his daughter.
 At the same time, he retains ownership of the bulk of his assets and income.
 The general principles applied here are fairly consistent in all jurisdictions, including in Florida.

 newsday.com, “Jeremy Renner reaches divorce settlement“, Frank Lovece, Dec.
 30, 2015